 Glass Tube Variable Area Flow Meter in flow scheme

 One of the companies supporting this program, a control system integrator, reached out to the experts in flow and pressure control instrumentation at Ponton Industries.
 The integrator required eleven flow control meters or one meter for each of the eleven submersible pumps.
-As part of their business of providing tailored customer support, Ponton Industries recommended the Brooks Instrument GT1600 glass tube flow meter based on the following parameters:
+As part of their business of providing tailored customer support, Ponton Industries recommended the Brooks Instrument GT1600 Series variable area flow meter based on the following parameters:

 - Adjustable scale to compensate for variations in seal water flow and pressure